Using EBT at Target Online and In-Store (Let’s Cut Thru the Crap)

 You’ll then be asked to enter a Secondary Form of Payment to cover all the items that aren’t EBT eligible as well as any Shipping or “Substitution” fees.

-Hack Alert: A very cool feature that Target put into place is the ability to edit the amount applied to your EBT payment BEFORE you place your order.
-This allows you to be in complete control of your EBT spending which is a nice benefit.
+A very cool feature that Target put in place is the ability to edit the amount applied to your EBT payment BEFORE you place your order.

 When using the Target app, you can now also add your EBT card to your account Wallet and then select it as your default payment method.